HashKeyCloud/cosmos-monitor/README.md

   acrechainOperatorAddr: "acrevaloperxxxxx,acrevaloperyyyy"    # The address starts with "acrevaloper"
   akashOperatorAddr: "akashvaloperxxxxx,akashvaloperyyyy"    # The address starts with "akashvaloper"
   apolloOperatorAddr: "cosmosvaloperxxxxx,cosmosvaloperyyyy"    # The address starts with "cosmosvaloper"
+  axelarOperatorAddr: "axelarvaloperxxxxx,axelarvaloperyyyy"    # The address starts with "axelarvaloper"
   bandOperatorAddr: "bandvaloperxxxx,bandvaloperyyyy" # The address starts with "bandvaloper"
   cosmosOperatorAddr: "cosmosvaloperxxxxx,cosmosvaloperyyyy"    # The address starts with "cosmosvaloper"
   evmosOperatorAddr: "evmosvaloperxxxx,evmosvaloperyyyy" # The address starts with "evmosvaloper"